cscorley/dissertation/chapters/4_results/1_flt.md

 ## Feature Location {#sec:flt-results}

-In this section, we will describe the results of the study outlined in Section
+In this section, we describe the results of the study outlined in Section
 \ref{sec:flt-methodology}.

+\todo{regenerate figures with clearer captions}

 \input{tables/feature_location_rq1}

-\fone asks how well a topic model trained on changesets performs against one trained on source code entities.
+\fone asks how well a topic model trained on changesets performs compared to one trained on source code entities.
 Table \ref{table:feature_location_rq1}
 summarizes the results of each subject system when evaluated at the file-level.
-In the table, we bold which of the two MRRs is greater.
+In the table, we bold the greater of the two MRRs.
 Since our goal is to show that training with changesets is just as good, or better than, training on snapshots, we only care about statistical significance when the MRR is in favor of snapshots.
 That is, statistical significance in favor of changesets is